andypike/hpstr-jekyll-theme/_posts/2014-01-08-how_i_lost-weight-obese-to-healthy.md

 * Run 10 minutes, 1 minute walk - repeat for 22 mins
 * Run 22 minutes

 I used the [Strava app](http://strava.com) on my phone to track my runs and how far I was going.
 Turns out that was was doing about 3km.
-Once I could run that distance without stopping my next aim was to complete 5km in under 30 minutes.
-Basically over a number of weeks I slowly increased the distance until I got to 5km.
+Once I could run that distance without walking, my next aim was to complete 5km in under 30 minutes.
+Over a number of weeks I slowly increased the distance until I got to 5km.
 As something to aim for I entered an official race for charity where I would do my first 5km.
-This happened in August 2013 and I made it in 27:35 :o) My current PB for 5km is 26:17, so I'm not going to win any gold medals any time soon but I'm still pleased with that.
+This happened in August 2013 and I made it in 27:35 :o) My current PB for 5km is 26:17, so I'm not going to win any gold medals but I'm still pleased with that.

 <a href="/images/first_5k_medal.jpg" class="fresco"><img src="/images/first_5k_medal.jpg" /></a>